aschmolck/mlabwrap/README.txt

 Andrew Sterian for writing pymat without which this module would never have existed.

+Matthew Brett contributed numpy compatibility and setup.py improvements to further reduce the need for user intervention in setup.py.

 I'm only using linux myself -- so I gratefully acknowledge the help of Windows and OS X users to get things running smoothly under these OSes as well.